-Required Prior to Admission:
+Required Prior to Admission

-All students seeking an I-20 leading to an F-1 (student) visa must submit the following in order to be considered for admission.
+All students seeking an I-20 leading to an F-1 (student) visa must submit the following in order to be considered for admission:

-- A completed and signed Concordia University Texas Application for Admissions and Concordia University Texas International Student Application for Admission. - A non-refundable application fee of \$50.00. - Official transcript of all credits earned or attempted from each high school and/or college. - If the undergraduate student attended high school and/or college in the US, official transcripts should be submitted. - ▶ High school transcripts not required for graduate admission. - If the student did not attend high school and/or college in the US, an official AACRAO Foreign Education Credential Service evaluation of all secondary and/or post-secondary work completed outside of the United States. - If undergraduate applicants have completed the equivalent of a U.S. high school degree, they should submit the Basic Statement of Comparability Evaluation.
+- A completed and signed Concordia University Texas Application for Admissions for International Students - A non-refundable application fee of \$50.00. - Official transcript of all credits earned or attempted from each high school and/or college. - If the undergraduate student attended high school and/or college in the US, official transcripts should be submitted. - > High school transcripts not required for graduate admission. - If the student did not attend high school and/or college in the US, an official AACRAO Foreign Education Credential Service evaluation of all secondary and/or post-secondary work completed outside of the United States. - If undergraduate applicants have completed the equivalent of a U.S. high school degree, they should submit the Basic Statement of Comparability Evaluation.